 The GRE Psychology Subject Test is designed to test advanced knowledge expected of a student applying to graduate school in the biological sciences.
 The test requires knowledge of vocabulary and facts across a variety of biological fields at the equivalent of an upper-level college class.

-The Basics on the GRE Biology Subject Test
+The Basics of the GRE Biology Subject Test

 The GRE Psychology Subject Test is a paper-and-pencil test consisting of approximately 200 multiple-choice questions.
 The test spans 2 hours and 50 minutes and questions fall into three areas:

-- Ecology and Evolution Questions (about 33% questions), include environment/organism interaction; population structure and function; behavioral ecology; ecosystems; genetic variability; as well as evolutionary processes and consequences.
+Ecology and Evolution Questions (about 33% of questions) include environment/organism interaction; population structure and function; behavioral ecology; ecosystems; genetic variability; as well as evolutionary processes and consequences.